infobloxopen/themis/README.md

+# Themis is looking for new maintainers.
+This project is no longer maintained by infobloxopen

 # Themis
 Themis represents a set of tools for managing and enforcing security policies along with framework to create such tools:
 - **pdp** - Policy Decision Point (core component of Themis);